Partitions

 Updates and deletes

-Index partitioning affects updates and deletes in a different way, since the partitions cannot be reliably eliminated by query criteria, all partitions will be scanned for the documents.Example
+Index partitioning affects updates and deletes in a different way, since the partitions cannot be reliably eliminated by query criteria, all partitions will be scanned for the documents.CREATE INDEX IX_Text

 (